sdwru/awx-v2/README.md

 Installation
 ------------

 If installing on Laravel use the install instructions at https://github.com/sdwru/Laravel-AwxV2.

 This library depends on oauth2-awx for obtaining tokens.
-That package is based on a separate project and uses it's own instance of guzzlehttp independent of what this package does for the http client.
+That package is based on a separate project and uses it's own guzzlehttp object independent of what this package does for the http client.

+Perhaps I will eventually decide to combine the two packages if it makes more sense.
+For now, I don't see any reason why they cannot remain separate packages.
+That will also make it easier to pull in updates from the respective upstream projects.

 You can install the bindings via Composer.
 If installing standalone to some generic php framework add the following to your composer.json
 ```